Table of Contents

 The expiry time will vary based on the different resources you’re caching, but most should be set to a minimum of a week and up to one year in the future.

 WP Tech Support can optimize your site to speed up page loading times and provide a seamless user experience for your visitors.
-Speed can directly affect your sales by increasing conversion rates, so it is vital to keep your WordPress site working efficiently.
+Speed can directly affect your sales by increasing conversion rates, so keeping your WordPress site working efficiently is vital.

 Don’t let slow page loading times lose you customers!